The 50th Anniversary of The Godfather

 Almost a decade and a half later, the third and last installment of The Godfather was released with The Godfather: Part III.
 Both Coppola and Puzo wanted to title the movie “The Death of Michael Corleone.”
 However, Paramount fully rejected the suggestion.
 Just like the second film, the last of the trilogy was met with a divided response.

-Despite all the reviews, both positive and negative, The Godfather Trilogy remains in public opinion as some of the most quintessential movies of all time.
+Despite all the reviews, both positive and negative, The Godfather Trilogy remains in public opinion as one of the most iconic movies of all time.
 The American Film Institute even ranks Parts I & II on their list of “100 Greatest American Movies of All Time.”
-Together, these films received twenty-eight Academy Award nominations, winning nine.
+Together, these films received twenty-eight Academy Award nominations, winning nine

 The Godfather: A Lasting Legacy